David Forbes (British Army officer)

-Major-General David Forbes (13 January 1772 – 29 March 1849) was a Scottish military officer in the British Army.
+Major-General David Forbes (13 January 1772 – 29 March 1849) was a Scottish officer in the British Army.

 Early career

 Forbes was the son of a Scottish minister in the county of Elgin, and entered the army when a mere boy as an ensign in the 78th Highlanders, or Ross-shire buffs, when Francis Humberstone Mackenzie, afterwards Lord Seaforth, raised the regiment in March 1793.
 He was promoted to lieutenant on 3 May 1794, and in the following September his regiment joined the army in the Netherlands, under the command of Lieutenant-Colonel Alexander Mackenzie Fraser.
 He served with distinction in all the affairs of the disastrous retreat before Pichegru, and was especially noticed for his behaviour at Geldermalsen on 5 January 1795.
 He was present at the affair of Quiberon and the attack on Belle Isle in that year, and in 1796 he proceeded with his regiment first to the Cape and then to India.
 He remained in India more than twenty years, seeing much service.
 In 1798 his regiment formed the escort of Sir John Shore when he dethroned Wazir Ali Khan, the Nawab of Awadh, and it was engaged throughout the Maratha campaign of 1803, and especially at the storming of Ahmednagar.